ibm-granite/granite-code-ide/README.md

 ## Features

-IBM Granite.Code is an innovative, lightweight AI coding companion powered by IBM's state-of-the-art Granite large language model.
-Available at no charge, this tool offers robust, contextually aware AI coding assistance for popular programming languages including Python, Java, C/C++, JavaScript, and more.
-Seamlessly integrated into Visual Studio Code, Granite.Code accelerates developer’s productivity and simplifies coding tasks by providing powerful AI support hosted locally on the developer’s laptop or workstation by using Ollama.
+IBM Granite.Code is an innovative, lightweight AI coding companion built for IBM’s state-of-the-art Granite large language models.
+This companion offers robust, contextually aware AI coding assistance for popular programming languages including Go, C, C++, Java, JavaScript, Python, TypeScript and more.
+Seamlessly integrated into Visual Studio Code, Granite.Code accelerates development productivity and simplifies coding tasks by providing powerful AI support hosted locally on the developer’s laptop or workstation using Ollama.

 ### Chat with code models

-- Chat with an [IBM Granite](https://www.ibm.com/granite "target=_blank") code model to create code, and ask general programming questions.
+- Chat with an <a href="https://www.ibm.com/granite">IBM Granite</a> code model to create code, and ask general programming questions.
 - Use the chat to explain and extend existing code from your workspace.

 ![explain](https://github.com/ibm-granite/granite-code-ide/raw/HEAD/images/Explain.png)